aliceliang0/BigDataManagement/README.md

 # BigDataManagementProjects

 This repository comes from the projects of WPI DS503/CS585 classes.

+Topics cover many areas and tools, such as Hadoop, MapReduce, Scala, MongoDB.

 # Hadoop Environment